Student Standards of Community Respect

 12. ACC may choose one of, or several among, all available sanctions and may also design a specific sanction for a specific infraction.

 13. Immediately after ACC reaches a decision, the Dean from the Academic Conduct Council will notify the student and faculty member of the results in the presence of the ACC.
 Parties to the case will receive a written and/or electronic statement of the decision, including information about the appeals process, within three business days of the decision.
-Students will be directed to pick up the final letter and sign for it at the Office of the Academic Dean.
+Students will be directed to pick up the final letter and sign for it at the Office of Academic Affairs.

 1. The only acceptable grounds for appeal are: a lapse of process that might have made a difference in the outcome, persuasive new evidence, or an inappropriate sanction.
 The petition for an appeal must address one or more of these three grounds in detail.